← Back to The Yop & Tom Blog

 Weekly vs daily

-When you’ve got too much to do
+When you have got too much to do

-When you can’t focus
+When you cannot focus

 When the same tasks keep getting carried over

-The home of your to-do list
+Choose your to-do list home